Bulebots/bulebots/docs/source/hc05_bluetooth.rst

 extended AT command set.

-The serial baudrate (hardware dependent) can be configured from 4800 to 3686400, allowing a pretty decend communication speed (very convenient as we will be using it for real-time communication with the robot).
+The serial baudrate (hardware dependent) can be configured from 4800 to 3686400, allowing a pretty decend communication speed (very convenient for real-time communication with the robot).

 Among all the available pins, the HC-05 firmware uses the following pins in a minimum system: